RotekHandelsGmbH/pfsense_tailscale_certificates_renewal/README.rst

     ``/usr/local/pkg/tailscale-cert/renew_tailscale_certificates.sh``
     again.

-    - create a cron setting (see last line) :
+    - create a cron setting (see last line).
+You can even run it daily or weekly, since tailscale simply will deliver the same certificates if no renewal is due :

     .. image:: images/04_pfsense_certificate_cron.png
        :alt: pfsense certificate cron job